1972 Miami Dolphins season: The perfect season

 The 1972 Miami Dolphins were the first team to execute a perfect regular season in the post-merger NFL.
 They are the only team in NFL history to go undefeated and untied in the regular season and postseason.

 After their loss to the Dallas Cowboys in Super Bowl VI (Miami's only loss during calendar year 1972), Don Shula had vowed to not only reach the Super Bowl again but to win it.
 He forced the team to watch film of the loss twice while at training camp.
 Shula would later go on to say:

 I think that's when we all came together for what was going happen for the next two years.
 What I stressed in the locker room was that we wanted to make sure this wouldn't happen again.
 Our goal was not to go to the Super Bowl but to win it.

 An enduring controversy is based on the argument that the 1972 Dolphins played a soft schedule not possible under the current scheduling formula.
 Prior to the implementation of position scheduling in 1978, opponents were set by the NFL on a rotating basis.
 The Dolphins' 1972 regular-season opponents posted an aggregate winning percentage of .397, and only two had winning records for that season (both the Kansas City Chiefs and New York Giants finished 8–6).
 However, this does not constitute any record; the 1975 Minnesota Vikings, who began 10–0 and finished 12–2, played 14 opponents with an average winning percentage of .332, and nine of their games were against teams 4–10 or worse.
+Also in finishing 14-0, the Dolphins outscored opponents an aggregate 385-171, but this was not as one-sided as the 1968 Baltimore Colts, whom Shula had coached and Morrall had played for, and who scored more points (402) and gave up fewer (144).
+The 1969 Vikings also had a greater point differential of 246 points.
+Both the Colts and Vikings went to the Super Bowl, but lost.